 It’s hard not to appreciate this scenic spot if you live in Hong Kong.
 We’re extremely fortunate to have something so beautiful located so close to the city.

 While there, we kept guessing why is it called the Bride’s Pool?
 My wife’s theory was that the waterfall was named after the cascading pools, that resembled a bride’s flowing dress.
 I thought that this made sense.
 But of course, we couldn’t have been further from the urban legend behind the name.

 The name in fact is rooted in Chinese folk tale.
 Legend has it that a bride was passing by on her sedan chair in stormy weather when one of her porters slipped.
 The bride, along with the wedding sedan, tumbled into the river, where she was washed down the waterfall, and into the pool at its base.
 The bride drowned in her heavy clothing, and from then on the pool was given its name in memory of her tragic fate.

 Photos Of The Bride’s Pools, Hong Kong

 And finally, here are some of the pictures that I took of the Bride’s Pools.
 We thoroughly enjoyed spending our Sunday sitting on the rocks by the cascading pools.
-Not once did it feel like that we were still in Hong Kong.

 Bonus Tip: Tai Mei Tuk